kube-HPC/kube-HPC.github.io/site/learn/InstallHkube.md

 1) Install [Kubernetes](https://kubernetes.io/docs/user-journeys/users/application-developer/foundational/#section-1) or [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or [microk8s](https://microk8s.io/)

 > Make sure kubectl is configured to your cluster.
 > For collecting algorithm logs, and to create builds, Hkube requires that certain pods will run in privileged security permissions.
 Consult your kubernetes installation to see how to do that.

+Click [here](/learn/install/openshift) for Openshift instructions

 ## TL;DR;